jwilder/dockerize/README.md

   * `upper $value` - Uppercase a string.
   * `jsonQuery $json $query` - Returns the result of a selection query against a json document.
   * `loop` - Create for loops.
+  * `isStrFullMatch` - Returns true if a string is match another string

 ### jsonQuery